coordinature/coordinature.github.io/development/solutions/earthly/posts/2022-02-27/at-the-beach.md

 In England 2018 there were thousands of starfish reported to be washed up on the UK beaches.
 An article below explains:
 https://www.nhm.ac.uk/discover/news/2018/march/thousands-of-dead-starfish-wash-up-on-a-kent-beach.html
+Dr Chris Mah, a starfish researcher from the Smithsonian Institution explaines: 'In almost every instance that this has been reported, there have been reports of either storms or high winds.

+'Bear in mind that storms don't just mean high winds and rough water current.
+It also means fresh water input.
+Echinoderms are notoriously intolerant of freshwater.
+Low salinity water might serve to weaken or otherwise just disable enough of them to be washed ashore.'
+This is his blogpost that dr Mah wrote about starfish around this time with an elaborate FAQ: http://echinoblog.blogspot.com/search?q=stranding

 ### Does it happend more often?